 2017.03.07 | Francis Watson, The Fourfold Gospel: A Theological Reading of the New Testament Portraits of Jesus.
 Grand Rapids, MI: Baker Academic, 2016.
 ISBN: 9780801095450

-Review by Kurtis Peters, University of Edinburgh.
+Review by Jeremiah Coogan, University of Notre Dame.

 What modes of reading does the fourfold gospel imply?
 To answer this question, Francis Watson (Durham University) presents “a theological reading of the New Testament portraits of Jesus.”
 As the indefinite article makes clear, Watson does not assert a prescriptive reading; rather, the specific readings demonstrate the fruitfulness of reading the fourfold gospel as a complex literary and canonical unity.
 He invites the reader to experience a different mode of reading, guided by a number of “pre-critical” exegetical insights.
 Both Watson’s reading and his argument about reading succeed, although this reviewer found the latter more abundantly fruitful than the former.

 In Ancient Israel, Cascade Books, Deuteronomy, Don C. Benjamin, Feminist Biblical Criticism, HB/OT, Mark Glanville, Wipf and Stock on March 10, 2017 at 10:15 am